 What does the phrase “A picture is worth ten thousand words” mean to you?
-Is it more or less meaningful to know that it was written by an advertising executive, to attract clients to his firm?
+Does it become more or less meaningful if it was written by an advertising executive, a newspaper publisher, or an ancient sage?

-I embarked on this exploration into the origins of this phrase, in 1999, because of my doctoral work in computer-aided visualization.
-In an effort to use the phrase correctly, I wanted to know whether a picture was worth 1,000 or 10,000 words.
+It was important for me to use the phrase correctly and so I wanted to know whether a picture was worth 1,000 or 10,000 words.

-“One picture is worth ten thousand words” was seemingly coined by Frederick R. Barnard, National Advertising Manager for the Street Railways Advertising Company (offices then in New York, Chicago, and San Francisco).
-The two advertisements which seem to have given rise to the popular phrase appeared in the advertising trade journal called Printers' Ink (now known as Marketing/Communications).
+In 1999, credit for the phrase seemed to belong to Frederick R. Barnard, National Advertising Manager for the Street Railways Advertising Company (offices then in New York, Chicago, and San Francisco).
+The maxim which is popular today seemed to originate as “One look is worth a thousand words”, and appeared in a 1921 advertisement by Barnard.
+He chose to modify the saying for a 1927 advertisement, where it took on its more famous form.
+The two advertisements appeared in the advertising trade journal called Printers’ Ink (now known as Marketing/Communications).

-The MacMillan Book of Proverbs, Maxims and Famous Phrases ( formerly known as the The Home Book of Proverbs, Maxims, and Familiar Phrases ) from 1948 is an early and very informative source about the phrase.
+Confusion between whether a picture is worth 1,000 or 10,000 words may stem from a 1948 entry in The MacMillan Book of Proverbs, Maxims and Famous Phrases ( formerly known as the The Home Book of Proverbs, Maxims, and Familiar Phrases ) is an early and very informative source about the phrase.
 Editor Burton Egbert Stevenson made the following entry on page 2611 of that volume:

 One look is worth a thousand words.
 Fred R. Barnard, in Printers' Ink, 8 Dec., 1921, p.
 96. He changed it to “One picture is worth a thousand words” in Printers' Ink, 10 March 1927, p.
 114, and called it “a Chinese proverb”, so that people would take it seriously.
 It was immediately credited to Confucious.

-This establishes the link between the two ads, but this source misquotes the 1927 advertisement by copying "a thousand" from 1921 advertisement instead of replacing it by "ten thousand".
+This entry establishes the link between the two advertisements, but this source misquotes the 1927 advertisement and thereby creates “One picture is worth a thousand words”.

 Familiar Quotations: a collection of passages, phrases, and proverbs traced to their sources in ancient and modern literature by John Bartlett also provides information.
 Stevenson’s error is repeated on page 782 of the 16th edition (edited by Justin Kaplan and published by Little, Brown in 1992) where it credits “One picture is worth a thousand words” as a misattributed “Chinese proverb” and references part of the entry from the 1948 edition edited by Stevenson.